-The Acer Chromebook Spin 311 is a great all-round Chromebook, offering fantastic value for money, good build quality and a handy 2-in-1 design that lets you use it as both a traditional laptop, as well as a tablet-like device.
-This gives it a flexibility that other Chromebooks lack, and now that you can run Android apps in Chrome OS, it means this could actually save you from buying two separate devices.
+The Acer Chromebook Spin 311 is a great all-around Chromebook, offering fantastic value for money, good build quality and a handy 2-in-1 design that lets you use it as both a traditional laptop as well as a tablet-like device.
+This gives it flexibility that other Chromebooks lack, and now that you can run Android apps in Chrome OS, it means this could actually save you from buying two separate devices.

-Build quality is excellent, so you can happily chuck this in a bag and carry it around with you without worrying about breaking it, and it's small enough that you'll hardly notice it's there.
+Build quality is excellent, so you can happily chuck this in a bag and carry it around with you (from class to class, or job to job) without worrying about breaking it, and it's small enough that you'll hardly notice it's there.
 Battery life is also very good, which means it's a great choice for people who want to work for long periods of time away from a desk or power source.